Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No, we process and collect fees for no more than one year ahead up to 90 days prior to the license expiration date.

 We do not generate invoices for a business license.

-It is not necessary to request a renewal notice; they are automatically distributed via email 2 months prior to the expiration month and by mail one month prior.
+It is not necessary to request a renewal reminder notice; they are automatically distributed via email up to 3 months prior to the expiration month.

 No, business owners will need to renew each year at the time of renewal.